Information for Patients

 What to expect

-The service also consists of a multi-disciplinary team (a team made up of medical and health professionals from all kinds of specialisms) who work together to determine the best outcome if you have complex health needs that need input from multiple services.
+Our service is Lincolnshire wide, therefore our service is pre-dominantly virtual.
+The service also consists of a multi-disciplinary team who work together to determine the best outcome if you have complex needs that require input from multiple services.

 Respiratory illnesses, such as COVID-19, can cause breathlessness both during and whilst recovering.
 How you think and feel about breathing is important, it can affect our daily activities as well as our health and wellbeing.
 There are multiple approaches that can be used to tackle breathlessness, the main one being breathing techniques.
 The leaflets on the ACPRC website offer five different exercises used to control and settle your breathing.